-One reddit user mentioned that they found the service very useful for event tickets and dinner reservations, especially when on vacation to a place where English is not the primary language.
-So, if you’re trying to make plans in Italy or Japan or any other foreign location, credit card concierge could save you a lot of miscommunication and headaches – plus, it will save you on long distance fees.
+One Reddit user mentioned that they found the service very useful for event tickets and dinner reservations, especially when on vacation to a place where English is not the primary language.
+So, if you’re trying to make plans in Italy or Japan or any other foreign location, credit card concierge could save you a lot of miscommunication and headaches – plus, it’ll save you on long distance fees.

-Another user said that they had tried using credit card concierge “4 times” ‒ but did not find the service helpful.
+Another user said that they had tried using credit card concierge “4 times” ‒ but didn’t find the service helpful.

 Here’s are some other responses:

 No-stress concert ticket purchase

 And with that last point in mind…

 Concierge can be a hit or miss, so here are some tips to keep in mind.

 1. Sometimes it might be easier to do it on your own.

 In some situations, it might make more sense to just do the work yourself.
 If you’re looking for an easy to get concert ticket, logging into Ticketmaster might be easier than calling a 1-800 number to explain to them what you want.